Best Software for Solo Contractors in 2026 (Cheap, Simple, and Actually Useful)

 Who Should Pick What

 Under 5 jobs per week: Start with Square Appointments + Square Invoicing or Joist (free tier).
-Don’t pay a $49/month subscription when you’re doing $1,500 in weekly revenue.
+Don’t pay $49/month when you’re doing $1,500 in weekly revenue.
 Once you’re consistently over $3,000/week, reassess.

 5–10 jobs per week: ServiceM8 on the pay-per-job model wins at this volume, especially if you’re on iPhone.
 The cost will be minimal and you’re only paying for what you use.
 Jobber Core is the alternative if you want flat-rate pricing and a more guided setup experience.

 Over 20 jobs per week (still solo): You’re at the edge of what one person can sustain.
-Jobber’s Connect plan (~$119/month) starts making sense because the automation — two-way QuickBooks sync, more powerful automations, batch invoicing — pays back in hours saved per week.
-This is also the point where Housecall Pro and Workiz deserve a real look, since Workiz has strong two-way texting and a solid free trial for evaluation.
+Jobber’s Connect plan (~$119/month) starts making sense.
+The automation — two-way QuickBooks sync, more powerful automations, batch invoicing — pays back in hours saved per week.
+This is also the point where Housecall Pro and Workiz deserve a real look.
+Workiz has strong two-way texting and a solid free trial for evaluation.

 The One Mistake to Avoid